Posterior cruciate ligament (PCL) surgery is done to repair a torn ligament in the knee.

 - Knee instability

-- Continued pain, numbness, or stiffness in the knee
+- Pain, numbness, or stiffness in the knee does not get better

 - Chronic diseases, such as diabetes or obesity